 - Should I start a small business?

 Becoming a full-time freelancer is not something to be rushed.
-You have to weigh in every possibility–may it be positive or negative.
+You have to weigh in every possibility–whether positive or negative.
 Nobody wants to think about the possible negative turn of events, but it pays to be ready.

-Once you can confidently answer these questions positively, then you can set sail towards becoming a full-time freelancer.
+Once you can confidently answer these questions positively, you can set sail toward becoming a full-time freelancer.

-In case of financial emergency to pay certain bills, do know that Cash Mart is just a few clicks away.
-Cash Mart is an online lending company who also helps freelancers in times of cash needs.
-At Cash Mart, your online loan application, processing, and repayment will just be a breeze.
+In case of a financial emergency to pay certain bills, do know that Cash Mart is just a few clicks away.
+Cash Mart is an online lending company that also helps freelancers in times of cash need.
+Your online loan application, processing, and repayment at Cash Mart will be a breeze.